The Bankrate promise

 Legendary Wall Street analyst and mentor to Warren Buffett, Benjamin Graham, once said that in the short run the market is a voting machine, and in the long run it is a weighing machine.

 That means that over short periods of time — a day, a month or even a year — stock prices can move for just about any reason at all.
-Let’s take a look at some of the most common drivers of stock prices over the short term.
+Let’s look at some of the most common drivers of stock prices over the short term.

 One area that has a big influence on stock prices is data related to the overall economy.
 Whether the economy is growing faster than expected or slower can send stocks higher or lower.
 Concerns about recessions, or economic slowdowns, can also send shares tumbling as traders worry about their negative impacts on corporate earnings.

 Closely related to the broader economic picture are inflation and interest rates.
 A growing economy can lead to higher inflation and ultimately higher interest rates, both of which are healthy for stocks in moderation.
 But overly strong growth can lead to too much inflation and too-high rates, spooking investors who are worried about how rates may affect financial assets.
 That’s because investors discount the future profit streams of companies, factoring in inflation and interest rates, to determine the value of the businesses.
 All else equal, higher interest rates reduce the current value of a company’s future cash flow, pushing its stock price lower.
 Conversely, lower interest rates make future cash flows more valuable, often leading to higher stock prices.

 But often, the reaction of markets isn’t obvious and traders can quickly shift their attention to a new topic of concern or excitement.

 Short-term traders often rely on technical analysis to make their trading decisions.
 This analysis uses recent price movements and chart patterns to predict a stock’s future direction.
 Technical analysis can influence a stock’s price over the short term, but ultimately a stock’s value will come from the long-term earnings power of the business.